qri-io/rfcs/text/0017-define_dataset_creation.md

 * `save` - write an update to an existing dataset
 * `add` - download a peer's dataset

 Besides the distinction of requiring network access to function, `add` doesn't _ingest_ data into Qri from an external source, instead moves grabs a dataset from the network.
 This RFC ignores the `add`  command, implying that `add` should remain a distinct thing that's about getting datasets from a peer.
-I think this is correct because `add` is both technically and cognitively distinct from `new` and `save`.
+I think this is correct because `add` is both technically and cognitively distinct from `new` and `save`. _(NB: the name `add` may be changed in the future)_

 ### Proposed Change:
 **This RFC proposses merging "new" and "save", making all commands bring outside data into Qri use the same mental model and codepath**.
 By merging `new` and `save` into just `save` command, we can write documentation that builds up a single mental model of how external data gets into Qri, while also simplfying our code.
 Users can leverage this mental model to predict what Qri will do, even in a novel use.
 Users familiar with git should begin to think of `qri save` as `git commit`.
 A simple, frequently used process that behaves consistently.